mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 }
 ```

-To aggregate the `Profit` column, you have to calculate the sum of the `gross` and `budget` fields first, and then use the above formula to calculate the aggregated `Profit` value.
+To aggregate the `profit` column, you have to calculate the sum of the `gross` and `budget` fields separately, and then use the formula from the example above to calculate the aggregated `profit` value.

-To do so, use the `getCellValue` callback on the aggregation function and transform the data that are being passed to the `apply` method:
+To do so, use the `getCellValue` callback on the aggregation function to transform the data that are being passed to the `apply` method:

 ```tsx
 const profit: GridAggregationFunction<{ gross: number; budget: number }, number> = {